 - Install/activate/configure your plugin of choice to minify the files

-Below are two of our frequently recommended solutions – one free to use, one premium.
+Below are two of some of our frequently recommended solutions – one free to use, one premium.

 Depending on your budget and level of technical expertise, both of our recommended plugins can be configured to produce great results for your site.
 You just need to confirm compatibility with your hosting environment and set them up for success.